 Glass blowing area should be cleaned and tidied as often as possible.
 Brocken glass and dirt, often in the form of left over pieces must not be disposed of carelessly in the normal trash since sharp tiny glass pieces have the potential of causing serious injury to the waste handler.
 There are policies on dealing with such “sharp”, and all glass blowers must adhere to these policies-special sharps containers should only be used.
 The policies further cautions against disposing off regular trash into sharp containers.

 Glass blowing needs high degree of precision, implying that a glass blower is likely to experience physical stress when working in an uncomfortable position for a long period of time.
 An incorrectly positioned chair or work table can cause repetitive injuries, while standing for extended periods of time can occasion circulatory problems.
-Adjusting the height of the working table or chair can reduce these problems.
-A great way to help if you’re already hurting is to go to Physical Therapy Bristow VA.
+Adjusting the height of the working table or chair can reduce these problems..
 A glass blower is also advised to replace poor lighting as this may cause eye strain thereby distorting the glass color.

 In conclusion, a glass blower can benefit immensely by having a glass insurance program, which was specifically built from start to finish with glass blower in mind, in place.
 By observing the above safety measures, however, Glass Blowing Safety can be increased a great deal.